 While college degree holders are still more than 50 percent less likely to live in poverty than those without a college degree, this educational group experienced an increase in poverty levels.
 In 2016, 4.8 percent of college degree holders lived in poverty, up from 3.3 percent in 2015.
 Meanwhile, 12.6 percent of individuals without a college degree lived in poverty in 2016, down from 13.1 percent in 2015.

 Single women with children were more than twice as likely to live in poverty in 2016 than any other household group.
 Last year, 38.1 percent of single mothers lived in poverty, up significantly from 34.3 percent in 2015.
 By comparison, 17.1 percent of nonfamily households lived in poverty while 15.6 percent of single men with children lived below the poverty line.

-Women were also more likely to live in poverty than men, at 15.4 percent compared to 12.5 percent in 2015.
-The poverty rate for women in South Dakota stayed the same in 2015 while the rate for South Dakotan men decreased by 0.9 percent.
+Women were also more likely to live in poverty than men, at 14.9 percent in 2016 compared to 15.4 percent in 2015.
+The number of men who lived in poverty was 11.6 percent, down from 12.1 percent in 2015.